tc39/proposal-temporal/docs/yearmonth.md

 Otherwise, `Temporal.YearMonth.from()`, which accepts more kinds of input, allows months in other calendar systems, and allows controlling the overflow behaviour, is probably more convenient.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
-Together, `isoYear`, `isoMonth`, and `refISODay` must represent a valid date in that calendar, even if you are passing a different calendar as the `calendar` parameter.
+Together, `isoYear`, `isoMonth`, and `referenceISODay` must represent a valid date in that calendar, even if you are passing a different calendar as the `calendar` parameter.

 The range of allowed values for this type is exactly enough that calling [`toYearMonth()`](./date.html#toYearMonth) on any valid `Temporal.Date` will succeed.
 If `isoYear` and `isoMonth` are outside of this range, then this function will throw a `RangeError`.